CaptainCrowbar/crow/docs/string.md

 Concatenate two views, returning a view that stretches from the beginning of `left` to the end of `right`.
 If either argument is null, the other argument will be returned unchanged.
-Behaviour is undefined if the arguments are no substrings of the same underlying string, or if the end of `right` is to left of the beginning of `left`.
+Behaviour is undefined if the arguments are not substrings of the same underlying string, or if the end of `right` is to the left of the beginning of `left`.

 ```c++
 constexpr std::string_view view_extend(std::string_view view, size_t add) noexcept;